 The school district operates a closed campus lunch program.
 Students may either bring their own lunch to school or purchase a lunch and other items, including milk.
+Students are not allowed to leave school for lunch.

 Conduct during the lunch period: The following items are behavior standards expected of each student during the lunch period: